konradsic/filesmanager/README.md

-# filemanager
+# filesmanager
-Filemanager is a python module that allows you to easily manage and download files
+Filesmanager is a python module that allows you to easily manage and download files

 ## Installing the module
 To install the module do the following: